Having control over my Blink security camera system is convenient and all, but it would be much better if I could do the same using my trusty PC.

 Can You Access Blink Cameras Using a PC?

-This makes Blink restricted to only the mobile operating systems in iOS and Android, which is quite a bummer.
+This makes Blink restricted to only the mobile device operating systems in iOS and Android, which is quite a bummer.

 Considering many use their PC for controlling and managing their home security systems, it is surprising that Blink hasn't implemented a Windows/mac app.